vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 you to tweak commonly-requested things.
 For example, the stock indenting behaviour for the `html` filetype does not add a level of indent after opening a `<p>` paragraph block, as it does for an element like `<body>`.
-Fortunately, there’s a [documented option variable][hs] that switches this behaviour named `html_indent_inctags`, which we can define in `~/.vim/indent/html.vim`.
+Fortunately, there’s a [documented option variable][hi] that switches this behaviour named `html_indent_inctags`, which we can define in `~/.vim/indent/html.vim`.
 This will get loaded just *before* `$VIMRUNTIME/indent/html.vim`: